Let Us Help You Pick the Perfect Gear For Your Needs!

 Below are some good beginner/enthusiast gear selections, or scroll down for our full-frame lens guide.

-As a KEH, Kuvrd, and Olympus affiliate I earn from qualifying purchases.
+As a KEH, Kuvrd, K&F Concept, and Olympus affiliate I earn from qualifying purchases.

 If you are just starting out on your photography journey, our recommendation is to buy a crop sensor camera for beginners.
 It will provide a great introduction to photography and allow you to learn and practice the craft.
 These beginner cameras do have their limitations and the kit lenses are not the best quality, but those limitations will not be enough to hold you back and prevent you from capturing great shots.
 If you gave the cheapest camera in the world to an expert photographer they will still make art with it!
 Those limitations will actually help you become a better photographer as you learn to push the capabilities of your camera and lens.
 When you are ready to upgrade, it would be my recommendation that you upgrade lenses first and buy full-frame lenses.
 They will still work on crop sensor cameras and will then be compatible with a full-frame camera if you upgrade the camera body later.